 HELP • HOPE • HEALING

 The H3Helpline is a ministry of New Heart of Texas Ministries.
 H3Helpline is dedicated to letting those who are hurting from their post-abortion pain know they are not alone.
 We understand the pain that is associated with post-abortion in women and men involved in this desperate decision.
-We provide the best recovery resources available today.
+We provide the best recovery resources available today for women experiencing depression, guilt or grief after getting an abortion.

 Learn More About H3Helpline